-Continuation of Financial Accounting I. Emphasis is placed on valuation and measurement problems associated with financial statement preparation.
+Credit Hours: 3 Lecture: 3 Lab: 0 Continuation of Financial Accounting I. Emphasis is placed on valuation and measurement problems associated with financial statement preparation.
 May not be taken by accounting majors for graduate elective credit.

+Prerequisites:

-Prerequisites: ACCT 5133 or equivalent in-depth study of conceptual and technical aspects of financial accounting.
+ACCT 5133 or equivalent.